 3. Day trips from Stockholm

-As we were only in the city for four days, we didn’t do any Stockholm day trips, but if you’d be interested in that, I looked up the best day trips from Stockholm according to the reviews.
+As we were only in the city for four days, we didn't do any Stockholm day trips, but if you'd be interested in doing a day trip from Stockholm, I looked up some of the best ones according to reviews from other travelers.

 - Half-day Viking tour from Stockholm